balajiavvaru/MSDS6306_Case_Study_2/README.md

 PPT
 This folder is used for our PPT presentation slide deck

-CodeBook
-This folder contains descriptive information regarding the variables, attributes, and data used

 Data
 This folder contains the data set  used for analysis and two datasets used for predicting Attrition and Monthly Income

+Predicted Files
+This folder contains the data sets with predicted values for Attrition and monthly income